alanng10/class-lang/Docue/Article/Word/a.md

 Word "link" has meaning that is directed way.

+Word "stack" has meaning that is put on top of.

+Word "queue" has meaning that is put at after back.

 Word "task" has meaning that is to be done.

 Word "init" has meaning that is initialized.